brandtbucher/pycapi/README.md

 3
 ```

-`pythonapi` implicity requires users to specify the argument and return types as `ctypes` types:
+`ctypes.pythonapi` implicity requires users to specify the argument and return types as `ctypes` types:

 ```py
 >>> import ctypes